iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.51.4/report.md

 > Easy to use once your all set up, just keep in mind certain things take longer or can't be done via web due to the way it works!<br> :date: __2020-10-28 23:11:27__

-> Worked good, even gave a reminder text that your appointment was coming up.
-Didn't have to leave the house...so nice!!<br> :date: __2020-10-17 03:15:54__

-> The app worked exactly as it should however the doctor was only able to prescribe a one month supply of my long term medicine, so I will have to schedule a visit at my primary care doctor anyway.
-If you have a long term prescription, I suggest skipping this app and just calling your primary care doctor instead.<br> :date: __2020-10-16 14:46:27__

 #### 3-star reviews